-The western edge of this property is within designated evaluation areas. with regulated areas located in association with the portion of Henson Creek across the property, and the abutting road frontage of Burton Lane.
+The western edge of this property is within designated evaluation areas, with regulated areas located in association with the portion of Henson Creek across the property, and the abutting road frontage of Burton Lane.
 Based on the approved NRI-030-2024, the property features one large wetland in the northwest corner of the site, in conjunction with the floodplain.
 The property is within the Henson Creek area of the Middle Potomac River watershed and is not within a Tier II catchment area.
 The site contains a wetland, which is within the regulated area of the green infrastructure network.
-The current plan proposes to impact the primary management area (PMA) for site access, frontage improvements, and two SWM outfalls.
-Two small woodland preservation areas are proposed adjacent to the PMA, with two reforestation areas proposed connected to the woodland preservation to further protect the green infrastructure network.
-Reforestation credits are proposed along the southern property edge and around the SWM, which may be supported if the appropriate design setbacks in Section 25-122(b) of the Prince George's County Code are followed, and the proposed afforestation areas do not overlap SWM easements.
-Impacts to the regulated environmental features (REF) are evaluated further below in the technical staff report.
+The PPS shows impacts to the primary management area (PMA) for site access, frontage improvements, and two SWM outfalls.
+Two small woodland preservation areas are included adjacent to the PMA, with two reforestation areas proposed connected to the woodland preservation to further protect the green infrastructure network.
+Reforestation credits are included along the southern property edge and around the SWM, which may be supported if the appropriate design setbacks in Section 25-122(b) of the Prince George's County Code are followed, and the afforestation areas do not overlap SWM easements.
+Impacts to the regulated environmental features (REF) are evaluated further in this resolution.